Super Rugby: Controversial red card as All Blacks star Brodie Retallick hit high in Highlanders v Chiefs opener

 That wasn't the only incident involving the TMO, with the Highlanders denied a try within the first three minutes of the game.

-Hooker Liam Coltman looked to have crossed over, only for TMO Nick Briant to rule the effort out - judging it to have been held up after a last-gasp effort from Chiefs halfback Brad Weber.
+Hooker Liam Coltman looked to have crossed over, only for TMO Aaron Patterson to rule the effort out - judging it to have been held up after a last-gasp effort from Chiefs halfback Brad Weber.

 Fans took to social media to express their frustrations with the call, and predict a long season of TMO debates ahead.